 Abbotsford, the largest municipality in the Fraser Valley, is home to 46 schools and has the third highest proportion of visible minorities in Canada.
 Youth Unlimited has been running programs and loving youth in this community since 1947.

-South Asians represent 22% of Abbotsford’s population, with most of that community speaking Punjabi as their mother tongue.
-Many are new to Canada and often they experience immigration hardships and the challenges of living in a foreign country.
+The South Asian community represents 22% of Abbotsford’s population, with most of this community speaking Punjabi as their first language.
+Many are new to Canada and often experience immigration hardships and the challenges of living in a foreign country.

 FIRETRUCK MOBILE DROP-IN

 Creating innovative ways to love on youth is one of our guiding principles in youth ministry.
 Our mobile drop-in center model has allowed Youth Unlimited to meet youth where they are at.
 In Abbotsford and Chilliwack, this mobility allows us to reach more communities across the cities, creating connection points with hundreds of youth.
 Nearing the end of the renovation phase, firetruck mobile drop-in center be road ready later this year.
 We are incredibly grateful to our friends, family, and partners who have supported this initiative.